mike-hanson/ngrx-material-auth0-schematics/README.md

 # ngrx-material-auth0-schematics
 This project provides a starter kit for Angular applications that use Angular Material for look and feel, NgRx for state management and Auth0 for authentication and authorization.
 Whilst there are other notable starter projects for this set of technologies the key difference is that this project was built exclusively using Schematics.
+Not just using Schematics but using them with defaults since we beleive these represent what the relevant teams see as best practice.

 ## What are schematics?
 When Angular CLI was introduced it had a fixed set of commands that were supported.
 It wasn't very extensible but it was the best way to create a new project and generate elements.
 To make the CLI more extensible (for themselves as well as package authers) the Angular team introduced an extension point through Schematics.
 They converted commands like **generate** to use schematics, so this my give you a clue what a schematic is.
 It is a way to extend Angular CLI capabilities for transforming an Angular application or project.
 In short a Schematic describes a set of changes that Angular CLI should validate and apply.